 Cut flowers are shipped thousands of miles around the world

 In the UK we spend £2.2bn a year on flowers but only 10% of these are grown here.
-The rest are imported to the Netherlands from Kenya, Ethiopia and Columbia and then exported to the UK and around the world.
+The rest are imported to the Netherlands from Kenya, Ethiopia and Columbia and then exported from the Netherlands to the UK and around the world.
 That’s a lot of air-miles for something that might last you two weeks tops (source).

 Cut flowers are usually wrapped in plastic